-Like other vehicle parts, monitoring and cleaning these fuel injectors at regular intervals is essential so that your engine functions pretty well.
+Like other vehicle parts, monitoring and cleaning these fuel injectors at regular intervals is essential so that your engine functions properly.
 Failing can lead to fuel injector failure, which then requires you to replace them completely.

 Why do Fuel Injectors Go Bad?